doocs/leetcode/solution/0100-0199/0175.Combine Two Tables/README_EN.md

 | lastName    | varchar |
 | firstName   | varchar |
 +-------------+---------+
-personId is the primary key column for this table.
+personId is the primary key (column with unique values) for this table.
 This table contains information about the ID of some persons and their first and last names.
 </pre>